koor-tech/koor/Documentation/Upgrade/upgrade.md

 ---

 This guide will walk you through the steps to upgrade the software in a Rook cluster from one version to the next.
-This guide focuses on updating the Rook version for the management layer, while the [Ceph upgrade](ceph-upgrade.md) guide focuses on updating the data layer.
+This guide focuses on updating the Koor Storage Distribution version for the management layer, while the [Ceph upgrade](ceph-upgrade.md) guide focuses on updating the data layer.

 Upgrades for both the operator and for Ceph are entirely automated except where Rook's